chienhsiang/dendrite_U-Net/README.md

 This will create predicted segmentation in the `results` folder.

-### Apply the trained model to prediction segmentation
+### Apply the trained model to predict segmentation
 The data being predicted need to be specified in `test_yaml` and stored in the `configs` folder (e.g. fig_s1.yaml).

 ~~~bash